Alumni Profile: Priya Gupta

 Who inspires you in your work?

 I am constantly finding inspiration and encouragement in the lives and work of so many incredible women who have come before me in making invaluable contributions to the fields of social work and public health.
-These women, including Erin Brocovich, Dr. Mona Hanna-Attisha, Dr. Leah Jacobs, Meg Mindell, Rebecca Skloot, and Dorothy Roberts, have utilized their passion and skills to not only identify an area of society that needs improvement, but have done the hard work to make change happen.
+These women, including Erin Brocovich, Dr. Mona Hanna-Attisha, Dr. Leah Jacobs, Rebecca Skloot, and Dorothy Roberts, have utilized their passion and skills to not only identify an area of society that needs improvement, but have done the hard work to make change happen.

 What is your biggest professional accomplishment?